T1 – Solutions

 Adaptation

-Having great solutions is not enough; we also have to adapt to changes in our environment and improve those solutions to get better results.
+Having great solutions is not enough; we also need to adapt to changes in our environment and improve those solutions to get better results.
 That’s why adaptation is the outer category around solutions.

 Behaviors

-The following are the desirable behaviors for leaders related to solutions:
+The following are the expected behaviors for leaders related to solutions:

-- You direct all decisions based on their alignment with a vision for a desirable future.
+- You direct solutions based on their alignment with a vision for a desirable future.

-- You ensure that the benefits of doing anything justify its investment.
+- You ensure that the benefits of doing anything justify its investment relative to its alternatives.

 - You break down big or complex subjects into smaller, more manageable ones.

-- You understand the cognitive biases of yourself and people around you and limit the impact of those biases on decisions.
+- You understand the cognitive biases of yourself and people around you and limit the impact of those biases on solutions.

-- You improve decisions by considering relevant, diverse perspectives.
+- You improve solutions by considering relevant, diverse perspectives.

-- You ensure that all relevant factors and their interconnections are considered when making a decision.
+- You ensure that both convention and innovation are considered when designing a solution.

-- You select the more sustainable, high-quality solutions from among those that are similarly justifiable.
+- You select the more sustainable, higher-quality solutions from among those that are similarly justifiable.

-- You ensure that the implementation of the solution is not rushed, but that an appropriate amount of time is spent planning it upfront.
+- You ensure that an appropriate amount of time (not too much and not too little) is spent planning the solution upfront.

 - You don’t act too conservatively out of fear of failure but rather take measured, reasonable risks.